stat545ubc-2021/mda-Kyle-Amaral/README.md

 #### What is the project?
 ##### Milestone 1
 This is a Mini-Data Analysis for STAT 545A, specifically the first Milestone of 3, called Milestone 1.
-The purpose of this project is to;
+The purpose of this project is to:
 - To continue to get familiar with how to use R and Rstudio
 - To apply functions and tools taught in class to perform our own data manipulation and visualization on preset datasets
 - To practice thinking of research questions that can be answered with the provided data